 A highlight of the Women’s Retreat is the annual December Women’s Christmas Tea, a ‘dressy’ affair complete with traditional tea party table decor and menu.
 All women are welcome whether or not they can attend the monthly meetings.

 St. John’s 14th Annual Women’s Christmas Tea was held on Saturday, December 2, 2017, with Tea Sandwiches, Desserts, a Variety of Teas, with Christmas Carols accompanied by Sandy Brown.
 There was wonderful fellowship and a program about the Vision and Mission Ministries’ efforts to rescue young girls from child prostitution.
-Donations went to offset costs and to benefit this program in India.
+Donations to benefit this program in India totaled $900.00.

 Historical Notes: The Women’s Retreat is a contemporary extension of our past St. John’s ‘Women’s Guild’ and “Circle” meetings.
 These organizations were at their peak in the early to mid-20th century when few women worked outside the home and were not given positions on the church consistory.
 The ‘Circle’ groups primarily met during the day, often at member’s homes, for a gathering of learning, discussions, mission work and fellowship.
 They came together for meetings as the “Women’s Guild” for discussions, speakers and projects, often with several hundred women in attendance.
 (See our St. John’s Stories page for the time in 1952 when author Pearl Buck spoke to the Women’s Guild gathering of 325 people!)
 This Guild was very well organized and documented – our St. John’s archives room contains several large binders of minutes, notes and newspaper articles concerning the activities and speakers of this group going back to the 1930’s era.
 Before that, there were women’s groups which met in women’s homes in the 1920’s known as the “Thimbles”.
 The article from the October 2, 1932 Herald below announces the end of the Thimbles group and anticipates the formation of the Circles.